Do you need financial wellness tips? It’s a question that many people ask themselves, but may not know how to answer.

 Can you swap out some premium brands for generic brands in your grocery shop?
 This tip alone can save your hundreds every year.

 Another way you can spend less than what you earn is by taking advantage of budgeting apps.
-These tools will help keep your spending in check and make sure that every dollar goes towards something worthwhile instead of wastefully going out the window.
+These tools will help keep your spending in check, identify any budgeting issues and make sure that every dollar goes towards something worthwhile instead of wastefully going out the window.

 6. increase your financial knowledge